creme332/art98/README.md

 PREMIUM_KEY="" # secret passkey needed to become premium user
 ```

-Inside `server` directory, to populate your database:
+Navigate to the `server` directory and populate your database:
 ```bash
 npm run populate
 ```
+This should take 2-3 minutes.

 ## Usage
 In one terminal, start frontend: